DUNE-DAQ/nanorc/docs/README.md

 ╭──────────────────────────────────────────────────────────────────────────╮
 │                              Shonky NanoRC                               │
-│  This is an admittedly shonky nanp RC to control DUNE-DAQ applications.  │ │    Give it a command and it will do your biddings,                       │ │    but trust it and it will betray you!                                  │ │  Use it with care!                                                       │
+│  This is an admittedly shonky nano RC to control DUNE-DAQ applications.  │ │    Give it a command and it will do your biddings,                       │ │    but trust it and it will betray you!                                  │ │  Use it with care!                                                       │